AxonIQ/reference-guide/part3/repositories-and-event-stores.md

 > **Warning**
 >
 > Note that persistence providers, such as Hibernate, use a first-level cache on their `EntityManager` implementation.
 Typically, this means that all entities used or returned in queries are attached to the `EntityManager`.
-They are only cleared when the surrounding transaction is committed or an explicit "clear" in performed inside the transaction.
+They are only cleared when the surrounding transaction is committed or an explicit "clear" is performed inside the transaction.
 This is especially the case when the Queries are executed in the context of a transaction.
 >
 > To work around this issue, make sure to exclusively query for non-entity objects.
 You can use JPA's "SELECT new SomeClass(parameters) FROM ..." style queries to work around this issue.
 Alternatively, call `EntityManager.flush()` and `EntityManager.clear()` after fetching a batch of events.
 Failure to do so might result in `OutOfMemoryException`s when loading large streams of events.